ssec/polar2grid/py/polar2grid/doc/source/index.rst

 ======================================

 polar2grid provides scripts, utilities, and library functions for converting, or remapping, polar-orbiting satellite data to a known map grid.
+All polar2grid remapping scripts execute a series of function calls known as the "chain".
+These functions being called act as a toolbox for software developers to make their own scripts.
+See :doc:`Advanced Topics <advanced>` for more details if the basic documentation doesn't answer your questions.

 Contents
 --------